What is experiential education?

 Example: A student from the Faculty of Arts completes an internship placement with a community partner, helping them to create a new program for their clients.

-Observation and reflection (reviewing/reflecting on the experience)
+Observation and reflection (reviewing or reflecting on the experience)

-• Example: The student writes weekly reflections on their experience during their internship describing how their hands-on learning and experiences are connecting to their previous knowledge, expectations and goals.
+• Example: The student writes weekly reflections on their experience during their internship describing how their hands-on learning and experiences are connecting to their previous knowledge, expectations, and goals.

-Drawing conclusions (concluding/learning from the experience)
+Drawing conclusions (concluding or learning from the experience)

-• Example: The student uses their internship experiences and their reflections to help inform their on-going university experience, provide examples to draw upon in class discussions and coursework, help plan their future goals and career path, and reflect on how their experiences have affected their personal perspective and opinions about the world.
+• Example: The student uses their internship experiences and their reflections to help inform their on-going university experience, provide examples to draw upon in class discussions and coursework, help plan their future goals and career path, and reflect on how their experiences have affected their personal perspective, and opinions about the world.

 • Example: The student applies their internship experience towards obtaining future experiential learning opportunities, leadership positions, or work, and uses their past experiences and goals to contribute to their personal and professional success.